plone/training/mastering-plone/dexterity_2.rst

     We could also rebuild the whole catalog by going to the :guilabel:`advanced`-tab and clicking :guilabel:`Clear and Rebuild`.
     For large sites that can take a long time.

-    We could also write an upgrade step to enable the catalog-indexes and reindex all talks:
+    We could also write an upgrade step to enable the catalog indexes and reindex all talks:

     .. code-block:: python